karpathy/cryptos/README.md

 # cryptos

-Just me developing a pure Python from-scratch zero-dependency implementation of Bitcoin for educational purposes.
-This includes a lot of the core crypto math primitives such as SHA-256 and elliptic curves over finite fields math (but with the exception of RIPEMD160 hash function, which I imported).
+Just me developing a pure Python from-scratch zero-dependency implementation of Bitcoin for educational purposes, including all of the under the hood crypto primitives such as SHA-256 and elliptic curves over finite fields math.

 ### SHA-256